 This index is a comparative platform developed by ranking accessible and verified profiles.
-First and foremost, not being included in this index for various reasons does not indicate that the academician is not prized or it does not mean that only those academicians listed in the index are the prized ones.
-This needs to be carefully noted.
-A meritorious scientist may not have been included in this index because of not having a Google Scholar profile or our lack of access to that profile for various reasons.
-The unavailability of verified Google Scholar profiles of scientists, who work in well-known and respected academic institutions in respective countries, may prevent us from finding institutions and scientist profiles.
-Because updating the profiles in the system and collection of data from open sources require efforts and because the data have been collected for the first time, it is not possible for the index to be completely free of errors.
-Accurate and instant updating of profiles and institution names requires an endless workload that no institution can overcome only with available resources despite all endeavors.
+First and foremost, not being included in this index for various reasons does not mean that the academician is not valued or that only those academicians listed in the index are the valued ones.
+This should be noted carefully.
+A meritorious scholar may not have been included in this index because he or she does not have a Google Scholar profile or we do not have access to that profile for various reasons.
+The unavailability of verified Google Scholar profiles of scholars working at well-known and respected academic institutions in their respective countries may prevent us from finding institutions and scholars' profiles.
+Because updating profiles in the system and collecting data from open sources requires effort, and because the data is being collected for the first time, it is not possible for the index to be completely error-free.
+Accurate and immediate updating of profiles and names of institutions requires an endless amount of work, which no institution can do with the resources available.

-When we detect or be informed of unethical situations in profile information that go beyond the limits of goodwill, the person is excluded from the list.
-As individuals are responsible for the accuracy of their profiles, organizations, too, should include the need for reviewing academic staff profiles in the agenda.
+If we discover or are informed of unethical situations in profile information that go beyond the bounds of decency, the person will be removed from the list.
+As individuals are responsible for the accuracy of their profiles, organisations should also include the need to review academic staff profiles in their agenda.

-Articles with thousands of authors such as CERN studies in the field of physics or scientific studies with more than one author in classification studies in medicine or statistical studies raise debates about the requirements for the amount of the article content belonging to one author.
-Because such papers may cause inequality of opportunity, a separate grouping system may be needed in the future.
+Articles with thousands of authors, such as CERN studies in the field of physics, or scientific studies with more than one author in classification studies in medicine or statistical studies, raise debates about the requirements for the amount of article content that belongs to an author.
+As such papers may lead to inequality of opportunity, a separate grouping system may be needed in the future.

 Possible reasons why a scientist is not on this list...